-Plumb received his BA degree in history from the State University of New York at Buffalo; an MA degree from the Newhouse School at Syracuse University; and has attended the Yale Writers Workshops in residence 2014 through 2017 and in 2019 where he specialized in non-fiction and historical fiction writing.
+Plumb received his BA degree in history from the State University of New York at Buffalo; an MA degree from the Newhouse School at Syracuse University; and has attended the Yale Writers Workshops in residence 2014 through 2017, in 2019, and 2022, where he specialized in non-fiction and historical fiction writing.

 His work has been published in the Montgomery County (MD) Historical Society’s journal; Hallowed Ground, the magazine of the American Battlefield Trust; and the Washington Post and the Washington Post Magazine.
 He is a member of the American Battlefield Trust, the Montgomery County Civil War Round Table, the Civil War Round Table of the District of Columbia, The Montgomery County Historical Society and its Speakers Bureau as well as The Society of Civil War Historians.